mvniekerk/tokio-cron-scheduler/nats.md

 #### Provide own Jetstream instance
-Both NatsMetadataStore and NatsNotificationStore encapsulates a Jetstream instance.
+Both NatsMetadataStore and NatsNotificationStore encapsulates a NatsStore that in turn encapsulates a Jetstream instance usin .
 Provide it accordingly.
 See https://github.com/nats-io/nats.rs .